English | Español

 2. Stay away from trouble.

-“Target denial” is a useful self-defence idea that means denying ourselves as a target for violence or other harm by leaving or avoiding an unsafe situation.
+“Target denial” is a useful self-defense idea that means denying ourselves as a target for violence or other harm by leaving or avoiding an unsafe situation.
 People of all ages can create distance from trouble physically, emotionally, and digitally.
 This is a time to give ourselves permission NOT to get directly involved in conflicts.

 - Stay aware of — and away from — physical spaces that are likely to be potential trouble spots.
 This might include downtown areas or government buildings.